 The Isotopes Park Pro Shop is open during all home games starting when gates open.
 The Pro Shop is also open Monday through Friday year-round from 10:00 am to 5:00 pm and on game-day Saturdays from 12:00 pm to 4:00 pm.
 Fans can always shop online 24/7 at abqisotopes.com or place a phone order by calling (505) 222-4059.

 The videoboard can be used to display birthday and anniversary announcements during select innings of the game.
 A charitable donation is required for all birthday and anniversary announcements along with wedding proposals and other requests.
 These fees will be donated to a selected charity at the end of the season.
 All requests must occur 24 hours in advance of game day and can be submitted by visiting the “Fan Zone” tab on team’s website at abqisotopes.com.

-Those wishing to perform the National Anthem at an Isotopes game may submit a demo to the Isotopes Promotions Manager.
+Those wishing to perform the National Anthem at an Isotopes game may submit a demo to the Isotopes for consideration.
 Additional information regarding this process can be found at abqisotopes.com.

 Orbit’s O-Zone is located behind the center field batter's eye and is designated for Team of the Game and Birthday Parties.
 Call the Group Sales Department at (505) 924-2255 for more details.

 Paging is available for emergency situations only (i.e., lost children, etc.).
 Guests can visit the CNM Guest Services Booth to request a PA announcement.
 The Isotopes reserve the right to deny any announcement request.